-West Yorkshire Finding Independence (WY-FI), a Big Lottery funded programme, is run by a consortium of the region’s community organisations.
+West Yorkshire Finding Independence (WY-FI) is funded by the National Lottery Community Fund and is run by a consortium of the region’s community organisations.

 The project aims to help people with multiple and complex needs to access the services and support they need to overcome issues associated with mental ill health, re-offending behaviour, homelessness and problematic substance misuse.

 Touchstone’s team is leading on employment training and education, peer mentoring and BME engagement.